 Are Frozen Foods Healthy?

 The major health issue happens when it comes to thawing foods.
-Foods such as meat, it can cause bacteria to grow if thawed incorrectly.
+Foods such as meat can cause bacteria to grow if thawed incorrectly.
 This can be harmful if it is then eaten and result in illnesses such as food poisoning.
-Like we have mentioned, make sure you check the packaging for instructions to do this safely.
+As we have mentioned, make sure you check the packaging for instructions to do this safely.

 Preparing Frozen Foods